Popular ‘anti-aging’ supplement may lead to brain cancer, study says

 TAMPA, Fla.
-(WFLA) — A study by the University of Missouri found that taking a popular vitamin supplement may contribute to risks of brain cancer.
+(WFLA) — A study by researchers at the University of Missouri found that taking a popular vitamin supplement may contribute to risks of brain cancer.

 The vitamin, called nicotinamide riboside, is a variant of B3.
-Taking the nutritional pill may lead to increased chances of brain cancer, according to the study‘s results.
+Taking the nutritional pill may lead to increased chances of breast cancer and brain metastasis, according to the study‘s results.
+Metastasis is when cancer cells spread through the body, causing multiple tumorous growths beyond an initial location.

-Known for its benefits to metabolism, brain health, and cardiovascular systems, nicotinamide riboside is sometimes referred to as an “anti-aging” vitamin.
-The National Institute of Health reports NR can be used to “modulate the aging process and thereby exhibit life-prolonging effects,” according to previous study, though the full effects and process of doing so are not yet clear.
+Known for its suggested benefits to metabolism, brain health, and cardiovascular systems, nicotinamide riboside, or NR for short, is sometimes referred to as an “anti-aging” vitamin.
+The National Institute of Health reports NR can be used to “modulate the aging process and thereby exhibit life-prolonging effects,” according to a previous study, though the full effects and process of doing so are not yet clear.

 However, new research from an international group of scientists and chemists found that high levels of NR could also lead to an increased risk of developing cancer.